 Dreamed 2015/1/9 by Chris Wayan

-On TV, a documentary on 19th Century women who found work on trains--escaping family constraints.
-The first mass wave of working women, well before many offices or factories would hire them.
+I see a TV documentary on 19th Century women who found work on trains--escaping family constraints.
+The first mass wave of working women, years before many offices or factories would hire them.

 Dalziel, a BBC mystery.
 A death during a foxhunt.
 A sexy foxhunt-saboteur.
 Would she do it?
 Her own dad is Master of the Hunt!
 They both seem like they want to keep the quarrel in the family, wouldn't go that far.
 But someone did...